Melanie C: Cultural impact and legacy

 The Spice Girls broke onto the music scene at a time when alternative rock, hip-hop and R&B dominated global music charts.
 The modern pop phenomenon that the Spice Girls created by targeting early Millennials was credited with changing the global music landscape, bringing about the global wave of late-1990s and early-2000s teen pop acts such as Hanson, Britney Spears, Christina Aguilera and NSYNC.
 The Spice Girls have also been credited with paving the way for the girl groups and female pop singers that have come after them.
 In the UK, they are credited for their massive commercial breakthrough in the previously male-dominated pop music scene, leading to the widespread formation of new girl groups in the late 1990s and early 2000s including All Saints, B*Witched, Atomic Kitten, Girls Aloud and Sugababes, hoping to emulate the Spice Girls' success.
 The Pussycat Dolls, 2NE1, Girls' Generation, Little Mix, Fifth Harmony, Lady Gaga, Jess Glynne, Alexandra Burke, Kim Petras, Charli XCX, Rita Ora, Demi Lovato, Carly Rae Jepsen, Regine Velasquez, MØ, Billie Eilish and Adele credit the Spice Girls as a major influence.

 Some songs from Northern Star have appeared in films, such as "Ga Ga" which is heard in Charmed and Big Daddy.
 The song "Go" makes an appearance in Whatever It Takes.
 "Suddenly Monday" appears in Maybe Baby and on its soundtrack.
 After the song gained popularity, "I Turn to You" was featured in the film Bend It Like Beckham.
 It was covered by Darkseed on "Ultimate Darkness", by Machinae Supremacy on "Webography", and by Wig Wam on 667..
 The Neighbour of the Beast.
 The song was also featured in the musical Viva Forever!, a musical show based on the songs of the Spice Girls.
 Some songs have also been covered by international artists such as Christine Fan, who translated "Suddenly Monday" in Chinese for her debut album FanFan's World, and Dutch pop singer Do who covered the Japanese bonus-track "Follow Me", for her album of the same name.
 The single "First Day of My Life" was originally recorded by Italian tenor Andrea Bocelli, with lyrics in Italian as "Un Nuovo Giorno" (A new day) for his 2004 album Andrea, and he also released it as a single the same year.
-Chisolm's version of the single was a success in German-speaking countries because it was used as the title song of the German soap opera telenovela Wege zum Glück.
+Chisholm's version of the single was a success in German-speaking countries because it was used as the title song of the German soap opera telenovela Wege zum Glück.
 At the time of The Seas release, the lead single "Rock Me" served as the official theme song for German TV channel ZDF's coverage of the 2011 FIFA Women's World Cup.